 History of the Sugar Test

 It's hard to say how long this test has been around but it is believed that the sugar test is one of the oldest and most popular do-it-yourself pregnancy tests.
 There have not been any formal scientific studies of the sugar test to confirm the accuracy or reliability of the test.
-For a higher degree of assurance, opt for an over-the-counter test or visit your healthcare provider.
+For a higher degree of assurance, opt for an over-the-counter test or visit your healthcare provider since there isn't any scientific proof that the sugar pregnancy test works or any solid reviews that help back up the claim.

 Confirm With the Experts